JGL/DiplomaInAppleDevelopment-AutumnWinter2023/README.md

   2. Demonstrate how to use the create ML framework (Process)
   3. Describe approaches to evaluate your model for bias and discrimination (Enquiry)

+## Counselling, Health Advice and Chaplaincy information

+Support is available!
+Complete the team's online form to request support for your physical health, mental health or wellbeing.
+Appointments are available on college sites in person, online or on the phone.

+See: <https://www.arts.ac.uk/students/student-services/counselling-health-advice-and-chaplaincy> for more information.

+## Student parent and carer support

+Support is available!
+UAL seeks to create an inclusive environment that is welcoming to parents, carers and their children.
+UAL’s definition of parenthood includes:

+- Expectant parents
+- Pregnancy
+- Fertility treatment
+- Fostering
+- Baby loss
+- Adoption
+- Abortion of a pregnancy
+- Parents and carers of children

+UAL’s definition of caring responsibilities adopts the definition from The Carers Trust UK, which defines a carer as “anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem, or an addiction cannot cope without their support.”

+See: <https://www.arts.ac.uk/students/student-diversity/student-parent-and-carer-support> for more information.

 ## Disability Service information

-The Disability Adviser for Creative Computing Institute is Chris Bambling .
+The Disability Adviser for Creative Computing Institute is Chris Bambling.
 Their contact details are c.bambling@arts.ac.uk.
+All appointments are confidential, and can be in-person, on the phone, or on Microsoft Teams.
+You can also call 020 7514 6156 or email disability@arts.ac.uk.

 All appointments are confidential, and can be in-person, on the phone, or on Microsoft Teams.

 ### Who can access support